 This course provides an introductory examination of Youth at Risk in the United States.
 Students explore the physical, psychological, social and cultural dimensions of youths at risk.
-The course includes topics in diversity, socio-cultural contexts, and social work interventions pertinent to at risk youth populations.
+Social work interventions pertinent to at risk youth populations.
 Students assess behavioral, emotional, and situational problems facing youth in our society today.